simonstendal/gds_final_project/README.md

 # Final Project README file

-If you are in the GitHub Repository, all of our final project can be found in the folder tiled 'Final Project'
+If you are in the GitHub Repository, all of our final project can be found in the folder tiled 'Final_Project'

 ## Recreating our code directory

 To begin, all of our code can be found in the file labeled 'final_project.ipynb'.
 Each chunk of code is labeled with the corresponding task.
 For example, the 'Preprocessing' section can be found under the 'Prcess Data' label.

+As well, our project files can all be gotten by pulling from our GitHub Repository, located at the following link: https://github.com/simonstendal/gds_final_project/tree/master.
+In order to properly render the photos below, see the README file located in the 'Final_Project' directory in GitHub.

 The first chunk of code in our Jupyter Notebook will download all dependencies required to run the rest of our code.
 However, we also provide a 'requirements.txt' file, in the case you would like to create a separete environment to run our project in.